 Crowns may be placed on a natural tooth or on a dental implant.

 A bridge is used to replace a missing tooth or teeth.
-A bridge is essentially multiple crowns joined together with a “floating crown”, or pontic, in the space of the missing tooth.
-It is a “fixed” prosthesis, meaning that once the bridge is in place it is not removed.
+A bridge is essentially multiple crowns joined together with a “floating crown," or pontic, in the missing tooth's space.
+It is a “fixed” prosthesis, meaning that once the bridge is in place, it is not removed.
 In order to place a bridge, the teeth on either side of the space need to be prepped down for the crowns/bridge abutments.
-If the teeth on either side of the space would benefit from crowns anyway (ie. They have large restorations or cracks), then a bridge is a good option for replacing the missing tooth.
-However, if the teeth on either side of the space are “virgin” teeth (ie. They have no restorations or structural compromises), then a dental bridge in Kamloops may not be the best option, as a significant amount of good tooth structure would have to be sacrificed in order to place the bridge.
+If the teeth on either side of the space would benefit from crowns anyway (i.e. they have large restorations or cracks), then a bridge is a good option for replacing the missing tooth.
+However, if the teeth on either side of the space are “virgin” teeth (i.e. they have no restorations or structural compromises), then a dental bridge in Kamloops may not be the best option, as a significant amount of good tooth structure would have to be sacrificed in order to place the bridge.
 In this case, a dental implant would be the preferable mode of replacing the missing tooth or teeth.

 We are accepting new patients, so be sure to schedule a consultation regarding your crown and bridge—call Aberdeen Dental Arts today!